A Compound Decision Approach to Covariance Matrix Estimation: Covariance matrix estimation as a compound decision problem

+The condition on $\bb{E} \Vert \bs{S} - \bs{\Sigma} \Vert_F^2$ requires that the variances of the entries of $\bs{S}$ do not grow too quickly as $n$ grows.
+It is also required by \citet{ledoit2004well} and is implied by their Lemma 3.1.
 Proposition \ref{prop:Rhat} shows that $\hat{R}_L(\beta_S, \beta_I)$ \eqref{eq:Rhat} is an asymptotically unbiased estimate of the true risk \eqref{frobenius risk} for linear decision rules of the form \eqref{linear class}.
 It is then reasonable to estimate the best estimator in this class by minimizing $\hat{R}_L(\beta_S, \beta_I)$ over $\beta_S$ and $\beta_I$.
 A slight modification of this procedure turns out to recover the \citet{ledoit2004well} estimator